 Example: A Professional Services Agreement is a contracted to hire outside business or independent contractors to provide Professional and Consulting Services: Professional and Consulting Services are usually customized services that utilize specialized intellectual or creative expertise based on personal skills or ideas of an individual (s) that are provided for a fee, which may be determined individually with each customer for each service contract that is used.

-- Appropriately handle individual purchases less than $3,000 where a purchase order is not required
+- How to appropriately handle purchases where a purchase order is not required

-- Appropriately handle PSA’s using the templates developed with the Office of the General Counsel
+- How to appropriately handle PSA's using the templates developed with the Office of the General Counsel

-- Include appropriate documentation for purchases.
+- What to include as appropriate documentation for purchaes.
 (For purchase of $5,000 - $25,000: Include at least one written quote with requisition)

 - For purchases of $25,000 or more: